Digi-so/G234Wb/README.md

 - **Bootstrap 5**: For responsive design and ready-made components.
 - **Font Awesome**: For icons like LinkedIn, Facebook, Twitter, and Instagram.
 - **JavaScript**: Bootstrap JS for interactive components like the navbar toggle.
+To get started with this portfolio:

+1. **Clone the Repository**:
+2.  **Open the `index.html` file**:
+Simply open the `index.html` file in a browser to view the portfolio.

+3. **Modify Content**:
+- Update the `img` tags with your own pictures.
+- Change the text in the "About Me", "Services", and "Portfolio" sections to reflect your information and work.

+## Sections

+### Header Section
+The header contains a responsive navbar that includes links to different sections of the portfolio.
+It also includes a logo and the "Hire Me" button.